Adumbrate-to foreshadow vaguely

 The servers exculpate the customers.

-The girl was so afraid of a faux pas that she checked her post five times.
+The girl was so afraid of a faux pas that she checked her

 Politicians fulminate about double standards.